-1. Locking Your Feet In
+1. You're Locking Your Feet In

 The Fix: Try thinking about it from a different perspective.
 Moretti suggests, "Lay backwards on a slant bench or decline bench, hold your upper body in position while you perform a reverse situp or crunch."
-This style of performing the exercise will place more emphasis on the abdominal region versus the hip flexors.
+This will place more emphasis on your abdominal region versus your hip flexors.

-2. Too Much Twisting
+2. You're Twisting Too Much

-Many people, in their quest for a stronger and more defined core, tend to spend too much time on rotation exercises as replacements for traditional ab training.
+Many people, in their quest for a stronger, more defined core tend to spend too much time on rotation exercises as replacements for traditional ab training.
 Movements that incorporate rotation are beneficial for a strong core, but you can't forget about incorporating both.

-3. Limiting Your Challenges
+3. You're Limiting Your Challenges

 "To maximize gains in the abs, you have to progress, but most people who wing it go nowhere, " Moretti says.
 Instead of heading to the gym and doing the same number of reps, sets and exercises, you should be shooting for new records or attempting more dynamic movements.